malenkiki/alpha-background/README.md

 # AlphaBackground

-Alpha background are difficult with IE7 and 8… So this is a clean solution without DX filter.
-Need PHP.
+__Alpha background are difficult with IE7 and IE8… So this is a clean solution without DX filter, using PHP.__

+My little class allows you to generate small PNG image (1px×1px) to have background with alpha transparency, for IE7 and IE8.

+To use it, many options are available for you:
+ - use the class to include it into your source code.
+I provide for you `composer.json` file to make this easy
+ - use a server script, I have wroten a little one for you
+ - use a CLI script, to generate images by other way.

+If you have some scruples to use an image for IE, I provide some features into my class to generate good line of CSS hacked for this browser of stone's age.

 ## For custom use

-Example is better than long blahblah so, I start by showing you how to display at the browser the image:
+Examples are better than long blahblah so, I start by showing you how to display at the browser the image:

 ``` php
 $rgba = new AlphaBackground();